 There’s nothing more frustrating than waking up early in the morning before your alarm and then not being able to go back to sleep again.

-Whether it’s the noise outside, hay fever or something more serious like insomnia, many people have been suffering with waking up earlier than they want to – especially during lockdown.
+Whether it’s the noise outside, hay fever symptoms or something more serious like insomnia, many people have been suffering with waking up earlier than they want to – leaving them feeling tired throughout the day.
 The pandemic has seen more sleepless nights, with vivid dreams and nightmares, for the majority of the population.
 While others don’t have an issue with getting to sleep, but seem to be waking up earlier than they want to in the morning.

 Now winter is here, it’s unlikely to be caused by the sunshine streaming in early in the morning so what could be causing our early wake up calls?

 Our experts all agree that waking up early in the morning could be because something’s wrong and your body is trying to tell you what’s going on.

 But why?
 As Hypnotherapy Directory member Penelope Ling explains, “Our sleep is part of our circadian cycles, which are our internal clock.
 They are set by light levels and temperature and trigger our brain chemistry.
 Each cycle is approximately 90 minutes long and at our deepest sleep, our brains are allowing toxins to be flushed away, then we go into REM sleep.”

 She says that melatonin, the hormone which aids REM sleep, helps us to fall asleep at the beginning of the night and cortisol levels rise in the early hours of the morning to help us get up.